-It is the student's responsibility to verify with MICA's International Affairs office that the transcript or other official, acceptable course record has been received and that the number of courses and credits the student took abroad appear on that record.
+It is the student's responsibility to verify with MICA's Office of International Education that the transcript or other official, acceptable course record has been received and that the number of courses and credits the student took abroad appear on that record.

 Study Abroad Credits and Leaves of Absence

 Students must choose MICA sponsored programs.
-Students who do not receive approval through MICA's International Affairs office for semester study abroad and/or who take a leave of absence will not receive credit at MICA for courses taken abroad during that leave, even if the student attends a MICA affiliated program.
+Students who do not receive approval through MICA's Office of International Education for semester study abroad and/or who take a leave of absence will not receive credit at MICA for courses taken abroad during that leave, even if the student attends a MICA affiliated program.
 This includes international students who may return to their home country and take classes at an institution there.

 Students are required to observe all academic and disciplinary regulations in effect at the host institution which may differ significantly from that of MICA.
 Students are also advised that they are subject to any consequences as set by the host institution for breaking with conduct policy.

 MICA and the host institution have rules and standards concerning student behavior.
 While studying abroad, the student remains concurrently enrolled as a degree candidate at MICA and, consequently, continues to be subject to MICA's Student Rights and Responsibilities as outlined in the Academic Bulletin.